soufgameyt/soufgameYT/README.md

-- 👋 Hi, I’m @ihatefortnitecuziambad
+- 👋 Hi, I’m @soufgameyt!
-- 👀 I’m interested in Roblox exploiting and Lua
+- 👀 I’m interested in Supercell Reverse Engineering!
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on locuslol
+- 💞️ The programming languages i know are : Python , JS , Html , CSS
-- 📫 How to reach me discord :soufgame_ and if i get my account back soufgame without _
+- 📫 How to reach me :
+- Discord : soufgame__
+- Telegram : @soufgamev2

 <!---
 soufgameYT/soufgameYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.